Scrapbook supplies are generally feminine or cutesy. It is easy to decorate a page in flowers or adorable animals.

 "Petroglyph Monument" by Tami Potter - Pattern #344

-4. Use Words
+4. Use Words That Resonate with Men

-In this layout, Jodi used nature photos, along with the word "RELAX."
 The combination evokes a masculine paradise and guarantees they will enjoy reminiscing about their great adventure.
 Here, Jodi used the 2x4 and 1x4 'On the Dots' die set to create a panorama.

 What a great detail to remember a guys' trip!

 "Relax" by Jodi Benson